How to Train a Cavalier King Charles Spaniel

 Cavalier King Charles Spaniels are moderate-energy toy dogs that benefit from regular but moderate training routines.
 Their intelligence and temperament make them responsive to positive reinforcement training methods.

-With a typical weight of 13-18 lbs and lifespan of 9-14 yrs, the Cavalier King Charles Spaniel requires thoughtful care tailored to their specific breed characteristics.
+A Cavalier King Charles Spaniel at 13-18 lbs and a 9-14 yrs lifespan has breed-level considerations that are easier to absorb before adoption than after.
 Few breeds combine steady enthusiasm with the Cavalier King Charles Spaniel's distinctive character quite so effectively.

 Cavalier King Charles Spaniel Training Challenges